 The four person Alabama Public Radio news team, with no budget, spent six months researching and producing this series on justice and prison reform.
 Within weeks of airing the first parts of this series, the U.S. Justice Department announced an investigation into Alabama's prison system, and a lawsuit over inmate mental health care was granted class action status.
 The chief inmate witness in the case against the Alabama Department of Corrections committed suicide shortly after testifying.
-Alabama House and Senate bills have been introduced to revoke the Judicial death penalty override law, where judges can sentence someone to death even if the jury recommends life in prison.
+Alabama Governor Kay Ivey just signed a bill to revoke the Judicial death penalty override law, where judges can sentence someone to death even if the jury recommends life in prison.

 WHAT'S THREE YEARS ON DEATH ROW WORTH?/Pat

 Alabama’s prison system has been in the news a lot this year, and not for good reasons.
 Inmate riots, allegations of mismanagement and corruption, and a failed prison building plan in the state legislature have pointed out plenty of problems.
 The Alabama Public Radio news team has spent the past several months examining what happens as people go into the state’s prison system and what happens when they come out.
 Today, APR’s Pat Duggins reports on what the State does for people who are convicted of crimes they didn’t do.
 It appears, not much…

 If you had just been released after three years on Alabama’s death row, what would be first on your to-do list?
 “Well, hug my kids and my family,” says Randall Padgett of Guntersville.
 “And, see some nature, touch a tree, touch some grass.
 I think a tree was the first thing…no, I had to walk across some to get to the tree…”